 Cigarettes.
 Toucans.
 Flowers.
 Bananas.
-There’s nothing too serious about the vibe at No Aloha, the new cafe inside Forty Five Ten on Main Street.
+There’s nothing too serious about the vibe at No Aloha, the artful café inside Forty Five Ten on Main Street.
 “We created No Aloha to be a fun, inviting place to hang out and grab a bite while shopping,” says Kristen Cole, President and Chief Creative Officer of Forty Five Ten “There’s nothing fussy or precious about it.”

 The work adds color, light, and art to the first floor of the store—a perfect complement to the adjacent reading nook filled with magazines, art books, and international periodicals Cole has hand selected. (“I basically choose my favorite magazines—the ones that inspire me on a regular basis,” she says.)
 For those who’d like a little sun, No Aloha opens to a pergola on lawn in front of The Eye.
 With tall hedges, it offers a little outdoor space away from the hustle of downtown.